adigitalmonk/rinku/README.md

 ## Installation

-Rinku is not currently in Hex.
+Rinku is not in Hex.
 You can install it directly via Git.

 ```elixir